Commitment key in building year at St. Cecilia

 “It’s up 20% since October,” he said, lamenting inflation but also noting that because of interwoven aspects of the construction plan, cutting parts of the project at this point is a tricky proposition.

-To allow for the construction cost increase, the overall size of the HCS capital campaign, ‘Our Faith, Our Future, Our Time,” has increased from $10 million to $12 million.
+To allow for the construction cost increase without such cuts, the overall size of the HCS capital campaign, ‘Our Faith, Our Future, Our Time,” has increased from $10 million to $12 million.

 “We’ve raised $9.1 million and we need to get to $12 million,” Brouillette said — noting the fundraising campaign now is entering Phase 2, in which would-be donors who have not yet made a gift for the project will be asked to step up to the plate.